 Domestic expansion is focused primarily through growth in our number of franchised restaurants.
 We are accomplishing this part of our growth through existing, new or renewed development obligations with new or existing franchisees.
 In addition, we have from time to time also sold and may sell company-owned restaurants to our franchisees (new or existing).
-At June 29, 2011, 15 total domestic development arrangements existed.
-Similar to our international franchise agreements, a typical domestic franchise development agreement provides for payment of development and initial franchise fees in addition to subsequent royalty and advertising fees based on the gross sales of each restaurant.
+At June 27, 2012, 12 total domestic development arrangements existed.
+A typical domestic franchise development agreement provides for payment of development and initial franchise fees in addition to subsequent royalty and advertising fees based on the gross sales of each restaurant.
 We expect future domestic franchise development agreements to remain limited to enterprises having significant experience as restaurant operators and proven financial ability to support and develop multi-unit operations.
-In some instances, we have and may enter into development agreements for multiple brands with the same franchisee.